AsbahTalal/blog/_pages/about.md

 ## Hey there!

-My name is Asbah Talal and I am an 11th grader from Oklahoma, USA.
-In school, I am Coding Club Founder, former Technology Student Association President, and staff writer for the school newspaper.
+My name is Asbah Talal and I am an college freshman from Oklahoma, USA.
+I go to Texas A&M University with hopes of completing my Mechanical Engineering degree.

 I'm interested in
 - math, science, and programming, particularly physics